micahcantor/blog/content/blog/monad-confusion.md

   (launch-rocket))
 ```

-which does nothing if `engine-ready` is `false`, and otherwise executes the body.
+which does nothing if `engines-ready` is `false`, and otherwise executes the body.

 An extremely similar construct is provided in Haskell, yet it is defined completely differently: not as a macro but as a function over a `Monad`[^1]: